riverbed/Riverbed-Community-Toolkit/102-opentelemetry-spring-demo-app/README.md

 # 102-opentelemetry-spring-demo-app

-This cookbook helps to setup Java microservices application on a Docker host with the [Aternity APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector), to start practicing Digital Experience Monitoring (DEM) with [Aternity APM](https://www.aternity.com/application-performance-monitoring/) and [OpenTelemetry](https://opentelemetry.io/).
+This cookbook helps to setup Java microservices application with the [Aternity APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) on a Docker host, to start practicing Digital Experience Monitoring (DEM) with [Aternity APM](https://www.aternity.com/application-performance-monitoring/) and [OpenTelemetry](https://opentelemetry.io/).

 The sample app is a famous Java Community application called [Spring PetClinic](https://github.com/spring-petclinic).
 It is using [ZipKin](https://zipkin.io/) instrumentation and libraries.